avishaiwa/SVLS/README.txt

 SVLS was developed by Avishai Wagner and Or Zuk, as part of work on the paper:

-[1] Low-Rank Matrix Recovery from Row-and-Column Affine Measurements", A. Wagner and O. Zuk
+[1] Low-Rank Matrix Recovery from Row-and-Column Affine Measurements", A. Wagner and O. Zuk, ICML 2015

 Please cite the above paper if using the package.